openSUSE/obs-landing/_posts/development/2025-05-22-color-theming.md

 ## How to Enable It

 Trying it out is as simple as selecting a theme from your settings, nothing else needed.
-Just head to "Your Profile", click in "Edit", and select your "Theme":
+Just head to "Your Profile", click the "Theme" selector, and choose your preferred one:

   * system (automatically matches your device setting, default)
   * light
   * dark

-After clicking on "Update", you will enjoy your new theme setting.
+After clicking on one option the page will reload.
+You will enjoy your new theme setting.
 As always, your choice will be remembered across sessions.
 That's it!